 Fun Floors and Wall Tiles

-The same take in patterns will extend to floor and wall treatments in 2020.
+The same take in patterns will extend to floor and wall treatments.
 Plain floors are out, patterned tiles are in.
-Whether these mid-century-style tiles extend from wall to wall or just create an island of color and interest, they are part of our 2020 commercial interior design trend predictions.
+Whether these mid-century-style tiles extend from wall to wall or just create an island of color and interest, they are part of our commercial interior design trend predictions.

 Geometric patterns that turn floors into the stars of the room come with a mid-century flair yet a fresh look.